hubspotdevops/puppet-nexus/README.md

     ssl       => true,
   }
 ```
+Keep in mind that pushing to docker group repository is a pro feature of nexus repository manager.

 ## TODO
 * Find a way to not require a version to be passed to Class['nexus']